 If set, the user may specify a timeout on the command line.
 If the timeout expires before the command has exited, the command will be terminated.
 If a timeout is specified both in the sudoers file and on the command line, the smaller of the two timeouts will be used.
-See the Timeout_Spec section for a description of the timeout syntax.
+See the Timeout\Spec section for a description of the timeout syntax.
 This flag is off by default.

-utmp_runas If set, sudo will store the name of the runas user when updating the utmp (or
+utmp\runas If set, sudo will store the name of the runas user when updating the utmp (or

 SUDOERS(5) File Formats Manual SUDOERS(5) utmpx) file.
-By default, sudo stores the name of the invoking user. by default.
-This flag is off visiblepw By default, sudo will refuse to run if the user must enter a password possible to disable echo on the terminal.
-If the visiblepw flag is set prompt for a password even when it would be visible on the screen possible to run things like "ssh somehost sudo ls" since by default, allocate a tty when running a command.
-This flag is off by default. , sudo will .
-This makes it ssh(1) does not Integers: closefrom Before it executes a command, sudo will close all open file descript standard input, standard output and standard error (ie: file descriptor closefrom option can be used to specify a different file descriptor at closing.
-The default is 3. ors 0-2).
-The command_timeout The maximum amount of time a command is allowed to run before See the Timeout_Spec section for a description of the timeout synta This setting is only supported by version 1.8.20 or higher. maxseq The maximum sequence number that will be substituted for the "% the I/O log file (see the iolog_dir description above for more inform the value substituted for "% {seq}" is in base 36, maxseq itself shou in decimal.
-Values larger than 2176782336 (which corresponds to sequence number "ZZZZZZ") will be silently truncated to 2176782 default value is 2176782336. nation).
-While ld be expressed the base 36 Once the local sequence number reaches the value of maxseq , it will zero, after which sudoers will truncate and re-use any existing I/O This setting is only supported by version 1.8.7 or higher. passwd_tries The number of tries a user gets to enter his/her password before suc failure and exits.
-The default is 3. lo logs the syslog_maxlen On many systems, syslog(3) has a relatively small log buffer.
-IETH states that syslog servers must support messages of at least 480 byte support messages up to 2048 bytes.
-By default, sudoers creates log 980 bytes which corresponds to the historic BSD syslog implement es and should g messages up to used a 1024 byte buffer to store the message, date, hostname and program name.
-To prevent syslog messages from being truncated, sudoers will split up log messages that are larger than syslog_maxlen bytes.
+By default, sudo stores the name of the invoking by default. user.
+This flag is off visiblepw By default, sudo will refuse to run if the user must enter a pass possible to disable echo on the terminal.
+If the visiblepw flag is prompt for a password even when it would be visible on the sc possible to run things like "ssh somehost sudo ls" since by defa allocate a tty when running a command.
+This flag is off by def is set, sudo will creen.
+This makes it ault, ssh(1) does not Integers: closefrom Before it executes a command, sudo will close all open file des standard input, standard output and standard error (ie: file desc closefrom option can be used to specify a different file descript closing.
+The default is 3. criptors 0-2).
+The command_timeout The maximum amount of time a command is allowed to run be See the Timeout_Spec section for a description of the timeout This setting is only supported by version 1.8.20 or higher. maxseq The maximum sequence number that will be substituted for the the I/O log file (see the iolog_dir description below for more in the value substituted for "% {seq}" is in base 36, maxseq itself in decimal.
+Values larger than 2176782336 (which correspond sequence number "ZZZZZZ") will be silently truncated to 217 default value is 2176782336. nformation).
+While should be expressed ds to the base 36 Once the local sequence number reaches the value of maxseq , zero, after which sudoers will truncate and re-use any existing This setting is only supported by version 1.8.7 or higher. passwd_tries The number of tries a user gets to enter his/her password befor failure and exits.
+The default is 3. re sudo logs the syslog_maxlen On many systems, syslog(3) has a relatively small log buffer. states that syslog servers must support messages of at least 480 support messages up to 2048 bytes.
+By default, sudoers create 980 bytes which corresponds to the historic BSD syslog implet ) bytes and should es log messages up to used a 1024 byte buffer to store the message, date, hostname and program name.
+To prevent syslog messages from being truncated, sudoers will split up log messages that are larger than syslog\maxlen bytes.
 When a message is split, additional parts will include the string "(command continued)" after the user name and before the continued command line arguments.